 Real estate broker A sees a white neighborhood where a minority family has just moved.
 He then goes to all the neighbor’s houses, knocks on their door, and tells them that a minority family moved in down the street, with more to come, eventually leading to the area’s decline because of such a minority presence.

 Because broker A says that property values will be cut in half within a year, seller B is concerned that he will lose money or live in a minority neighborhood.
 Seller B offers to sell his house with broker A at a reduced cost.

-Broker A then turns around and, having bought the property at 70% value, markets and sells the house to a minority family for 100% value, instantly making 30% on his money.
+Broker A then turns around and, having bought the property at 70% value, markets and sells the house to a minority family for 100% value, instantly making 30% profit.
 He then repeats the process for every home in the neighborhood.
-As the definition of blockbusting states, convincing majority homeowners to sell below market value stating that minorities are moving into a community.
+This is a clear example of blockbusting.

 Now let’s look at a more subtle case and tricky ways investors and brokers can use blockbusting techniques to profit illegally in an area.

 Investor Dan sees a white upper-class neighborhood on the edge of a minority area and thinks he can profit by blockbusting.